TristanGomez44/sceneDetection/README.md

 - load_data.py : Contains the classes defining the loader to train the siamese network and the CNN-RNN
 - modelBuilder.py : Contains the classes definining the siamese model and the CNN-RNN
 - formatData.py : the script to format the data.
-- processResults.py : contains functions to compute metrics and visualise the results of training.
-This is the script to use to evaluate the model on a test dataset.